Critics’ Picks: Jan. 24-30, 2014

 Calder and Abstraction

 If you like Albert Einstein's general theory of relativity, you'll love the sculpture of Alexander Calder.
 And vice versa.
 As an artist Calder certainly wasn't in the business of illustrating difficult scientific postulates.
 (Born on the cusp of the 20th century, he died at 78 in 1976.)
 In fact, one frequent knock on him was the claim that, while charmingly whimsical, his sculpture is physically, emotionally and intellectually lightweight.
 After all, this is the guy who built an entire miniature circus out of cardboard, some buttons and a bunch of twisted wire.
-(Christopher Knight) (Through July 27) Read more
+(Christopher Knight) (Ends Sunday, July 27) Read more

 Richard Diebenkorn: The Berkeley Years, 1953-1966